Marty Saybrooke

 Marty Saybrooke is a fictional character from One Life to Live, an American soap opera.
-The role was originated by Susan Haskell, who portrayed Marty from January 24, 1992, through September 16, 1997, and made brief appearances on February 16, 2004, and February 2005.
+The role was originated by Susan Haskell, who portrayed Marty from January 15, 1992, through September 16, 1997, and made brief appearances on February 16, 2004, and February 2005.
 Christina Chambers portrayed the role from November 17, 2006, to December 4, 2007, with the character written off for "storyline reasons."
 Haskell later returned as Marty on June 11, 2008, and left on June 6, 2011.

 The character became a show heroine, and her 1993 gang rape led by Todd Manning is considered one of soap opera's "most remembered and impactful" storylines.

 Character creation

 Casting and writing

+Margaret Bedford Saybrooke was created by Michael Malone, named after his daughter, Margaret, and the town in Connecticut in which he lived.
 Marty was conceived as a short-term role.
 The series had just scripted the death of character Megan Gordon Harrison (Jessica Tuck) from the life-threatening disease lupus.
 Not wanting viewers to think that lupus is always fatal, they decided to introduce Marty as a character who survives the disease.
 "The character was planned to be part of just one story line", said then-executive producer Susan Bedsow Horgan.
 "But [Haskell] is such a wonderful actress that we wanted to write more for her."